BubuAnabelas/markcat/README.md

 View Markdown files in the terminal

-Opciones:
+Options:
+  --version            Show version number
   --help               Show help
-	--version            Show version number
-	--no-gfm             Disable GitHub Flavored Markdown
-	--no-tables          Disable GFM tables.
-This option requires the gfm option to be true
+  --no-gfm             Disable GitHub Flavored Markdown --no-tables          Disable GFM tables.
+This option requires the gfm option
+                       to be true
   --no-breaks          Disable GFM line breaks.
-This option requires the gfm option to be true
+This option requires the gfm
+                       option to be true
   -p, --pedantic       Conform to original's markdown.pl as much as possible.
                        Don't fix any of the original markdown bugs or poor behavior
   -s, --sanitize       Sanitize the output.
-Ignore any HTML that has been input -S, --no-smartlists  Use smarter list behavior than the original markdown --smartypants        Use "smart" typographic punctuation for things like quotes and dashes
+Ignore any HTML that has been input

+  -S, --no-smartlists  Use smarter list behavior than the original markdown

+  --smartypants        Use "smart" typographic punctuation for things like
+                       quotes and dashes
 ```

 ## Example